uni7corn/compose-hot-reload/README.md

 }
 ```

-Will lead to a task name of `desktopRunHot` which can be invoked
+Will lead to a task name of `hotRunDesktop` which can be invoked
 ```
-./gradlew :app:desktopRunHot --mainClass {{MainClass}}
+./gradlew :app:hotRunDesktop --mainClass {{MainClass}}
 ```
 ____